hansemannn/ti.accountkit/README.md

     // accountkit.loginWithEmail('john@doe.com');

     // Use accountkit.logout() to logout and pass an optional callback to
-    // handle the asyncronous logout.
+    // handle the asynchronous logout.
 });

 win.add(btn1,btn2);